EJF Keynote at the South Carolina Society of Health-System Pharmacists (SCSHP) 2026 Annual Meeting

 2. Qualifications

-b.
+a.
 The applicant shall be of good moral character and non-impaired.

 i.
-A pharmacist or pharmacist intern whose board credential has been denied, suspended, revoked, or restricted for disciplinary reasons by any board of pharmacy shall not be a pharmacy technician candidate or pharmacy technician.
+A pharmacist or pharmacy intern whose board credential has been denied, suspended, revoked, or restricted for disciplinary reasons by any board of pharmacy shall not be a pharmacy technician candidate or pharmacy technician.

 3. Issuance and Maintenance

 a.
-Upon receipt of a properly completed application, appropriate fee, and any other documentation required by the board, the board may issue a pharmacy technician candidate registration to the applicant.
+Upon receipt of a properly completed application, appropriate fee, and any other documentation required by the board, the board may issue a Pharmacy Technician Candidate Registration to the applicant.

 b.
 The board reserves the right to refuse to issue, recall, or discipline a registration for cause.